AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 Both tenants are sharing only one of their data streams within the community: **Tenant A** is sharing their silver stream, and **Tenant B** is sharing their light blue stream (callout **4**).
 A data steward with sharing privileges must explicitly share a data stream.

-All data streams shared within the community can be viewed by any [community member](xref:communityroles#community-member) (callout **5**).
-Within a community, administrators or moderators can invite and manage which users within their tenant can participate in the community and view shared data.
+All data streams shared within the community can be viewed by any community member (callout **5**).
+Within a community, administrators can invite and manage which users within their tenant can participate in the community and view shared data.

 ## Community features and benefits